-L-DOS47 is the Company's first targeted therapeutic immunoconjugate under development based on the DOS47 technology.
+L-DOS47 is the Company's first targeted therapeutic immune-conjugate under development based on the DOS47 technology.

 L-DOS47 is an antibody protein conjugate where the urease component enzymatically converts naturally occurring urea to ammonia.
 The L-DOS47 drug molecule includes a highly specialized camelid-derived single domain antibody, designed to identify a unique CEACAM6 antigenic site associated with NSCLC cells.
-By delivering the conjugate in a targeted manner, the Company believes L-DOS47 stimulates an increase in the pH of the microenvironment surrounding the NSCLC cells, effectively reversing the acidic extra-cellular conditions that are known to be necessary for cancer cell survival.
+By delivering the conjugate in a targeted manner, the Company believes L-DOS47 stimulates an increase in the pH of the microenvironment surrounding the NSCLC cells, reversing the acidic extra-cellular conditions that are shown to be favourable for cancer cell survival.